 Women have best finish in program history

 Championship season up next for Panthers

-Before his time at Illinois, Bray was a volunteer assistant coach at the University of Maryland from 2007-09.
-Bray was responsible for coaching the female mid-distance and distance athletes and helped his women achieve All-Conference and All-Region honors.
+Prior to Illinois, Bray was a volunteer assistant coach at the University of Maryland from 2007-09.
+Bray was responsible for coaching the female mid-distance and distance student-athletes and helped many achieve all-conference and all-region honors.

-Bray earned an undergraduate degree from Akron in 2005 in exercised science/sports management, and was a four-year letter winner and a team captain for the Zips cross country and track & field teams.
-He earned his sports science and coaching master's degree in 2006 from Akron.
+Bray earned an undergraduate degree from Akron in 2005 in exercise science/sports management.
+He was a four-year letter winner and a team captain for the Zips cross country and track and field teams.
+He earned his sports science and coaching master's degree from Akron in 2006.

 Women Place Seventh, Men 14th at NCAA Mid-Atlantic Regional